 When a hospital provides negligent medical care during childbirth, they’re liable to be sued and forced to pay compensation.
 They can be charged to compensate victims for both economic and non-economic damages.
 However, before you file a birth injury claim, make sure you have legitimate claim.
-Keep in mind that minor birth injuries such as bruising, swelling and discomfort are common problems that have no long-term effects, so they’re not worth suing for.
+Keep in mind that minor birth injuries like bruising, swelling and discomfort are common problems.
+These have no long-term effects, so they’re not worth suing for.

 ► Delayed or misdiagnosed pre-eclampsia.

 ► Trauma or injuries caused by caesarean section errors.